 Sally began her career at the Garden as a horticultural trainee and is now the Head of Horticulture.
 She supervises a team of 17 permanent horticultural staff across the Garden’s eight horticultural sections, and seven trainees.
-She also oversees the accredited trainee programme, The Cambridge Certificate in Practical Horticulture and Plantsmanship. @Sally_Petitt
+She also oversees the accredited trainee programme, the Cambridge Certificate in Practical Horticulture and Plantsmanship.
+Follow Sally on twitter:@Sally_Petitt

-The learning team is made up of four learning officers, each responsible for a different strand of the Garden’s Learning programme. @CUBGEducation
+The Learning Team is made up of three learning officers, each responsible for a different strand of the Garden’s Learning programme.